Tyrn/wei/the-insider-en.typ

 Giles's hands.

-#chapter("The Thirteenth Chapter,")[where the nation expresses its will with unpredictable results.]
+#chapter("The Thirteenth Chapter,")[where the nation expresses its will with unpredictable results]

      Two  months  passed by.
 Preparations  for  the elections were at  their peak.
 Throughout  the whole country,  the officials had their precinct gates